Daz Cameron: Houston Astros

-The Houston Astros took him 37th overall; as the team with the largest draft spending pool, they were thought to have the best chance to sign Cameron.
+The Houston Astros selected Cameron at 37th overall; as the team with the largest draft spending pool, they were thought to have the best chance to sign him.
 Cameron signed with the Astros for a reported $4 million signing bonus.
 After signing, Cameron reported to the Rookie League GCL Astros.
-After batting only .222 with six RBIs in 21 games, he was reassigned to the Greeneville Astros of the Appalachian League where he improved, batting .272 with 11 RBIs and a .721 OPS in 30 games.
+After batting only .222 with six RBI in 21 games, he was reassigned to the Greeneville Astros of the Appalachian League where he improved, batting .272 with 11 RBI and a .721 OPS in 30 games.

-Cameron began the 2016 season with the Quad Cities River Bandits of the Class A Midwest League.
-He struggled with Quad Cities, batting .143 in 21 games, and was reassigned to the Tri-City ValleyCats of the Class A-Short Season New York–Penn League.
+Cameron began the 2016 season with the Quad Cities River Bandits of the Single–A Midwest League.
+He struggled with Quad Cities, batting .143 in 21 games, and was reassigned to the Tri-City ValleyCats of the Low–A New York–Penn League.
 After playing in 19 games, in which he batted .278, Cameron broke his finger when he was hit by a pitch in July, ending his season.
 Cameron returned to Quad Cities for the start of the 2017 season.